spacetelescope/stasis/README.md

 ## Template strings

-Template strings can be accessed using the `{{ subject.key }}` notation in any Ohmycal configuration file.
+Template strings can be accessed using the `{{ subject.key }}` notation in any STASIS configuration file.

 | Name                       | Purpose                                                                                                                |
 |----------------------------|------------------------------------------------------------------------------------------------------------------------|